Coronavirus outbreak leads to pockets of investment opportunity

 Interested in staying up-to-date on COVID-19’s impact across sectors?
 Visit our Coronavirus Impact Tracker for daily updates pulled from earnings calls, press releases, 8ks, and more.

 The Coronavirus outbreak has been an economic catastrophe.
 This week alone, it wiped out $1.7 trillion in stock market value within two days.
-It has caused massive job losses and could cost the global economy $1.1 trillion in lost income, according to estimates by Oxford Economics.
+In addition, it has caused massive job losses and could cost the global economy $1.1 trillion in lost income, according to estimates by Oxford Economics.

-At the same time, though, it has opened up pockets of opportunity for investment.
+At the same time, it has opened up pockets of investment opportunities.

 The Coronavirus outbreak became a driving force in the markets and economy at the beginning of the year, as reflected in the news, broker research, and company documents.